murkl/arch-os/recovery/README.md

 # Arch OS Recovery

 Everything this recovery knows about Arch Linux.
-It is data — one YAML file and the folders beside it — and it does not run on its own: the [runtime](../runtime) draws the interface, asks the questions and runs the tasks in order.
+It is data, one YAML file and the folders beside it, and it does not run on its own: the [runtime](../runtime) draws the interface, asks the questions and runs the tasks in order.
 Putting Arch Linux on a disk is a tree of its own, and a program of its own: [`installer/`](../installer).